GMOD/Apollo/docs/Command_line.md

 get_gff3.groovy -organism Amel_4.5 -username admin@webapollo.com \
     -password admin_password -url http://localhost:8080/apollo > my output.gff3
 ```
-This command outputs the gff3 to standard output and can be redirected.
+This command can accept an -output argument to output to file, or the stdout can be redirected.

-The -username and -password refer to the admin user, and they can also be specified via stdin instead of the command
+The -username and -password can be specified via the command line or if omitted, the user will be prompted.
-line if they are omitted.

 ### get_gff3.groovy

 Example:

 ```
-get_fasta.groovy -organism Amel_4.5 -seqtype cds/cdna/peptide -url http://localhost:8080/apollo > output.fa
+get_fasta.groovy -organism Amel_4.5 -username admin@webapollo.com \
+    -password admin_password -seqtype cds/cdna/peptide -url http://localhost:8080/apollo > output.fa
 ```

-This command outputs the FASTA to standard output and can be redirected to an output file.
+This command can accept an -output argument to output to file, or the stdout can be redirected.

-There will be a prompt for user/pass, or the -username and -password can be specified via the command line (similar to
+The -username and -password can be specified via the command line (similar to `get_gff3.groovy`) or if omitted, the user
-`get_gff3.groovy`)
+will be prompted.

 ### add_users.groovy